-Refusing to take a chemical breath- or blood test after a Nevada DUI arrest carries a one-year driver’s license revocation, even if the charges get dropped.
-The police will forcibly draw blood from the defendant.
+Refusing to take a chemical breath- or blood test after a Nevada DUI arrest can lead to a one-year driver’s license revocation, even if the criminal charges ultimately get dropped.
+The police may forcibly draw blood from the suspect.
 And prosecutors may use the refusal as evidence of guilt during a DUI trial and DMV hearing.

 Defendants face these consequences even if they agree to take the tests after refusing at first.

 Nevada motorists are also legally required to submit to a preliminary breath test (PBT) whenever police initially suspect them of DUI.
 Refusing a PBT carries harsh consequences as well: